Vault Timeout Options

 If you quit your browser, you will be logged out of both your web vault and browser extension.

 If you are using a browser extension, you can bypass this by enabling the Unlock with PIN option and unchecking the Lock with master password on browser restart checkbox.

 This option determines what Bitwarden will do once the vault timeout is reached.
 Options include:

 Locking your vault will maintain vault data on the device, so unlocking your vault can be done offline.
-You will only be required to enter your master password to decrypt your vault data, not any active two-step login methods.
+You will be required to enter your master password or PIN, or use biometrics, but won't need to use any active two-step login methods.

 Logging out of your vault completely removes all vault data from your device.
 Logging back in will require you to re-authenticate your identity, so logging in can only be done when online.
 You will be required to enter your master password and any active two-step login method.